Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The F. W. Woolworth threepenny and sixpenny stores open in Wallington, Forest Hill, Bexhill-on-Sea, Maldon and Pembroke Dock.
 Part of a wave of 394 openings between 1929 and 1939.

 In 1936, building on the success of a second store in London's Oxford Street, the construction team set out on their boldest scheme to date.
 They planned to demolish the successful branch at the junction of Promenade and Bank Hey Street in Blackpool, a popular seaside resort on the North-West coast of England.
 It was replaced by a huge store with three large trading floors and two floors of restaurants above.
-The elaborate design include bright bronzework, marble cream 'Darwen' glazed bricks and a landmark clocktower and flagpole.
+The elaborate design included bright bronzework, marble cream 'Darwen' glazed bricks and a landmark clocktower and flagpole.
 The store was the largest and most modern of 2,000 Woolworth's across the world when it opened in 1938.
 It is featured separately in this Gallery.